 Other mentors are whanau of rangatahi, tradesmen and other community members looking to give back to young people.

-But whomever they are and from wherever they have come from, we are eternally grateful to our mentors for providing their time and expertise to help with our rangatahi.
+But whoever they are and from wherever they have come from, we are eternally grateful to our mentors for providing their time and expertise to help with our rangatahi.

-Special thanks go out to the retirement villages who see the potential in our programmes and help to provide mentors.
+Special thanks go to Jean Sandel Retirement Village, Inglewood and Waitara Rotary Clubs and Inglewood Lions who see the potential in our programmes and help to provide mentors.